Tampa Bay Reforestation and Environmental Effort: Major program initiatives, 1990–2004

-1990 was the major turning point that would set the stage for revised and newly created corporate philosophies that would guide T.R.E.E.
-Inc. for well over the next decade of its existence.

 The genetically improved or superior North Florida Slash Pine began to lose favor to the local indigenous Longleaf Pine (Pinus palustris), "Ocala" Race Sand Pine (Pinus clausa), and South Florida Slash Pine (Pinus elliottii var. "densa").
 The availability of Florida grown bare root hardwood seedlings further broadened the plant palette to include Baldcypress (Taxodium distichum), Tulip Poplar (Liriodendron tulipifera), and Southern Magnolia (Magnolia grandiflora) as well as dependable stand-bys, Sweetgum and Pignut Hickory (Carya glabra).

 Due to a major push by members living in Pinellas County, Florida, the organization's name was changed through Florida law on July 24, 1991, from its original title of Tampa Reforestation and Environmental Effort, Inc. to Tampa Bay Reforestation and Environmental Effort, Inc.

 On August 9, 1991, T.R.E.E.
-Inc. was awarded 501 (c) (3) tax-exempt status from the United States Internal Revenue Service as an Educational organization.
+Inc. was given 501 (c)(3) tax-exempt status from the United States Internal Revenue Service as an Educational organization.

 Major programs and milestones 2005–2021

 Beginning in 2005, T.R.E.E.
 Inc. secured its first major sponsor, Esurance.
 Esurance is an online insurance provider based out of San Francisco, California.
 Beginning with the Esurance St. Pete Beach Tree-Athalon planting on September 24, 2005, T.R.E.E.
 Inc. had an additional ten volunteer tree plantings sponsored by Esurance.

-The Esurance plantings were a radical departure from T.R.E.E.
+The Esurance plantings were a departure from T.R.E.E.
 Inc.'s previous plantings which were conducted almost solely through the use of 3-gallon material grown at its own nursery.
 This gave T.R.E.E.
-Inc. the unprecedented opportunity to plant large-sized 30-gallon trees, affording it the opportunity to finally conduct plantings with a much higher visual impact.
+Inc. the ability to plant large-sized 30-gallon trees, allowing it to finally conduct plantings with a much higher visual impact.
 In addition, the Esurance projects led to a gradual phasing out of T.R.E.E.
-Inc. having to depend so heavily upon its own nursery to obtain trees.
+Inc. having to depend so heavily upon its nursery to obtain trees.

 In addition to the Esurance plantings, T.R.E.E.
 Inc. began introducing programs such as the Tulip Poplar Repopulation Program, Orange and Seminole Counties, Florida, where Florida Peninsula Tulip Poplar (Liriodendron tulipifera) grown from the seed of trees native to East Central Florida area had been planted in Orlando, Winter Park, Altamonte Springs, Sanford, and Casselberry, Florida.

 Similar programs included the Longleaf Pine Repopulation Program in Temple Terrace, Florida, and the Egmont Key Reforestation Initiative at Egmont Key State Park in Hillsborough County, Florida.